- Fuel of the Future

 The cogeneration or combined heat and Power (CHP) plant uses the produced biogas to produce heat and energy.
 The supply of high temperature heat by burning the gas first drives a gas turbine-power generator.
 The less hotter waste heat is then used to heat up water and the space of nearby buildings.

-Compressed Natural Gas is a fossiel fuel mainly consisting of methane.
-Compressed to 200-250 bar it can be transported via the natural gas grid.
+Compressed Natural Gas is a fossil fuel mainly consisting of methane.
+Compressed to 200-250 bar, it can be transported via CNG cascades or by the natural gas grid.
 Technically, natural gas and biomethane are almost identical and can therefore be mixed in one drive engine.